Monkeystation/photanol-com/src/pages/index.md

       title: Strategic partnership with Nouryon
       icon: /img/roadmap_partnerships.png
       image: /img/nouryonplade.png
-      text: Glycolic acid was our next target.
-Widely used in the cosmetics industry, with over 95% of the world’s cosmetic products containing it.
-To develop our circular strain, we partnered with Nouryon (the sustainable chemicals division of AkzoNobel).
-Our next feat would be to show the scalability of both our circular acids - lactic and glycolic – in Photanol’s debut pilot plants.
+      text: A key ingredient in the global cosmetics industry, glycolic acid was our next target.
+To develop a circular solution in this field, we partnered with Nouryon.
+With two significant partners on board, proven scalability of both our circular organic acids - lactic and glycolic – became the key milestones at our debut pilot plants.
     - year: "2019"
       title: Pilot plant validation
-      text: For each proven chemical, our next step is to take lab scale success and validate it at commercial scale.
-Over the course of [XX] years we produced consistently good results over prolonged periods at -kg scale, validating our two circular acids at three different pilot plants.
-Both our strategic partners brought downstream expertise to the table, so we could prove cost, waste and energy efficiency throughout the entire process.
+      text: For each proven chemical, early wins in the lab must transform into processes that can scale.
+Over the course of eight years we validated our organic acids, producing consistently good results over prolonged periods at kg scale, at three different plants.
+Both Corbion and Nouryon proved their strategic value by contributing decades of downstream expertise.
+Photanol was now able to demonstrate cost, waste and energy efficiency throughout the entire process.
       icon: /img/roadmap_pilt_validation.png
       image: /img/4-pilot-plant-validation.jpg
-    - text: "Our most recent triumph was securing the funding for the first commercial scale plant.
-The Photanol process takes place in tubes.
-So, in essence, when we scale up it’s as simple as laying more tubes and making sure we have enough sunlight to power our tech.
-Then it’s a case of just letting the cyano-bacteria perform its natural magic.
-Bolstered by financing from four new investors, our first demo unit in Delfzijl, the Netherlands, will be ready to roll at the end of 2020. "
+    - text: "Fresh off the press in September 2020: We are live at our first demonstration scale plant in Delfzijl.
+Cyanobacteria have been set free across thousands of meters of tubing laid out in a controlled greenhouse.
+Sunlight powering the bacteria’s productive magic.
+Creating a massive and very impressive bio-plant.
+All with big thanks to funding from four new investors. "
       year: "2020"
       title: First demonstration plant
       icon: /img/roadmap_construction.png
       image: /img/5-first-demonstration-plant.jpg
-    - text: "This grand milestone, and bricks and mortar proof of our game-changer power will produce up to 10 tons per year.
-It’s the intermediary step to producing the kilotons needed for the largest scale commercial needs.
+    - text: This bricks and mortar milestone, and very real proof of our game-changing power, our demo plant has the capacity to produce up to 10 tons per year.
+It’s the intermediary step to producing the kilotons needed for large scale commercial needs.
+It’s also the testing ground for fine-tuning processes and discovering the optimum equilibrium between investment and returns.
+Proving that when upscaled, the Photanol process can produce as cost efficiently as old school fossil fuel operations.
-        Our premiere plant proves that when upscaled, the Photanol process can produce as cost effectively as old school fossil fuel operations.
-And, in the long term – more cost efficiently.
-After biochemicals, biofuels are Photanol’s next chapter. "
+        And, in the long term with even better economics.
+After biochemicals, biofuels are Photanol’s next disruptive ambition.
       year: "2021"
       title: Demo plant starts production
       icon: /img/roadmap_demo_production.png
       image: /img/screenshot-2020-09-05-at-08.44.57.png
-    - text: Our third strategic partnership joined the Photanol journey in 2020, paving the way to prove our capabilities in yet another sector;
-        healthcare.
-Renolit produces polymers for the global medical world and will iterate with Photanol tech for this essential sector, as well as for the Renoit Group’s other applications.
+    - text: We admit we’re a tad ambitious, and the goals we set often keep us up at night.
+But it’s also led us to two great partners.
+Now, a third powerhouse is backing the Photanol mission - signing a partnership agreement.
+With Renolit joining the Photanol journey, we can bring circular innovation to yet another industry - healthcare.
+Renolit applies polymers in the global medical world and will iterate with Photanol tech to provide truly circular production of plastics (PP/PE) for this essential sector, as well as for the Renolit Group’s other applications.
       year: "2020"
       title: Strategic partnership with Renoit
       icon: /img/roadmap_partnerships.png
       image: /img/7-strategic-partnership-renolit.jpg
     - title: Scale up to commercial plant
       year: "2023"
-      text: The next milestone-in-the-works is proving commercial viability for global manufacturing needs.
-Meaning a lego-block-style upscale a 100 times that of the demo plant.
-Manufacturing around 30,000 tonnes.
-Applying the learnings from the smaller scale demo set-up while embracing engineering insights from lateral industry like agriculture.
-Methodology that will enable Photanol to compete extremely favourably with non-renewable chemicals.
-Proving that sustainability is also a far better business case.
+      text: "So where do we go from here?
+Proving commercial viability for global manufacturing needs is next.
+Our greenhouse-and-tubes architecture will help to de-risk scaling.
+Photonal is like a lego-block-style blueprint: once fine-tuned and optimized, reaching commercial scale ‘simply’ means joining together a 100 copies of our demo plant.
+Manufacturing capacity will increase to around 30,000 tonnes.
+Applying the learnings from the smaller scale demo set-up while embracing engineering insights from lateral industries like agriculture, water treatment plants and others.
+        Methodology that will enable Photanol to compete extremely favorably with non-renewable chemicals.
+Proving that in the new world, sustainability isn’t  second place to economic profit, it’s  the only way to make the economics work."
       icon: /img/roadmap_scale_commercial_plant.png
       image: /img/placeholder-commercial.jpg
     - year: "2024"
       title: Commercial production
-      text: Our first commercial plant is pencilled to kick-off production in 2024.
-        First finance rounds are scheduled for 2021.
-Meanwhile, the upscaling teams are working hard to optimize and maximize production by minimizing fluctuating factors like sun hours.
-Constantly iterating to evidence that Photanol is not only the most future-proof solution, but also the solution with the lowest footprint of any sustainable option.
-New tech breakthroughs speeding up our ambition to restore balance along the way.
+      text: Our first commercial plant is planned to kick-off production in 2024.
+Rest assured, our upscaling teams are working hard to optimize and maximize production.
+Constantly iterating to evidence that Photanol is not only the most future-proof solution but also the solution with the lowest footprint of any sustainable option.
+Our economically sound business cases and new tech breakthroughs acting as instruments in our mission to restore balance to the planet, while powering the world.
       icon: /img/roadmap_commercial_production.png
       image: /img/istockphoto-146770925-1024x1024.jpg
   active: 6